Data protection and security information

-The processing of personal data, for example the name, address, e-mail address or telephone number of a person concerned, is always carried out in line with the Federal Data Privacy Act (BDSG), the EU General Data Privacy Regulation (GDPR) that comes into force on 25/05/2018, and any laws which likewise apply.
-With this data privacy statement, our company would like to provide information on the nature, scope and purpose of the personal data processed by us, and explain to persons concerned what rights they are entitled to assert.
+Processing of personal data, in particular a data subject’s name, address, email address or telephone number, is always carried out in accordance with the EU General Data Protection Regulation (GDPR), the Federal Data Protection Act (Bundesdatenschutzgesetz; BDSG) and other applicable laws.
+Through this data privacy statement, our company would like to provide information about the nature, scope and purpose of the personal data we process and highlight to data subjects the rights granted to them.

 (1.1) Personal data

-A person concerned or affected person is any identified or identifiable natural person whose personal data is processed by the party responsible for the processing.
+A data subject is any identified or identifiable natural person, whose personal data is processed by the controller responsible for the processing.

-Limitation of processing means the marking of stored personal data with the aim of limiting its future processing.
+Restriction of processing means the marking of stored personal data with the aim of limiting its processing in the future.

-Pseudonymisation means processing personal data in the case where the personal data can no longer be assigned to a specific person concerned without drawing upon additional information.
-Such additional information that is subject to the technical and organisational measures is stored separately, and it is thus guaranteed that the personal data cannot be allocated to an identified or identifiable natural person.
+Pseudonymisation is the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information.
+Such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data is not attributed to an identified or identifiable natural person.

-The party responsible, or the party responsible for processing the information, is the natural or legal person, authority, institution or other body which decides, either alone or together with others, for the purpose and means of processing personal data.
+Controller or party responsible for the processing means the natural or legal person, public authority, agency or other body who/which, alone or jointly with others, determines the purposes and means of the processing of personal data.

-A contract data processor is a natural or legal person, authority, institution or other body which processes personal data on behalf of the party responsible.
+Processor means a natural or legal person, public authority, agency or other body, who/which processes personal data on behalf of the controller.

-The recipient is a natural or legal person, authority, institution or other body to whom or which personal data is disclosed, irrespective of whether the latter is a third party or not.
-Authorities which may receive personal data in the context of a particular investigation mandate under EU law or the law of the Member States are not, however, deemed recipients.
+Recipient means a natural or legal person, public authority, agency or another body, to whom/which the personal data is disclosed, whether a third party or not.
+However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be regarded as recipients.

 (1.10) Third party

-A third party is a natural or legal person, authority, institution or other body other than the person concerned, the responsible party, the contract data processor and the persons who are authorised, under the direct responsibility of the party responsible or the contract data processor, to process the personal data.
+Third party means a natural or legal person, public authority, agency or body other than the data subject, controller, processor, and persons who, under the direct authority of the controller or processor, are authorised to process personal data.

-(2) Name and address of the party responsible for the processing
+(2) Name and address of party responsible for processing (“controller”)

 perma-tec GmbH & Co.
 KG